Apollo1840/machine_learning_theory/ml/supervised_learning.md

-## 0.1 Supervise learning
+# Supervised learning methods

-### 0.1.1 Regression
+## Regression

-Linear regression
+### Linear regression

 Polynomial regression

 Advance:

-Linear regression with AIC step
+- Linear regression with AIC step

-Ridge regression; Lasson regression
+- Ridge regression; Lasson regression

-Robust regression
+- Robust regression

-GradientBoosting

-Xgboosting
+## Classification

-### 0.0.2 Classification
+### Logistic regression

-Decision tree (forest)
+### Decision tree (forest)

-Logistic Regression

-SVM
+### SVM

 SVM with kernel

-kNN
+### kNN
+K-Nearest Neighbors (KNN) is machine learning algorithm used for both classification and regression tasks.
+It works based on the idea that similar data points are close to each other in the feature space.

+- classification: the label of an instance is the majority of labels of its k neighbors.
+- regression: the value of an input is the average value of its k neighbors.

+disadvantage: too-strong assumption; memory and computationally intensive.

-NN (MLPClassifier: Multi-layer Perceptron)
+### NN (MLPClassifier: Multi-layer Perceptron)

-AdaBoosting
+### AdaBoosting